 - Set a cast-iron skillet over medium heat.
 Add the olive oil.2 tablespoons olive oil

 - Remove the pan from the heat and add the cherry tomatoes, garlic, and italian seasoning.
-Toss to combine.1 pint cherry tomatoes, 2 cloves garlic, ½ teaspoon dried italian seasoning
+Toss to combine.1 pint cherry tomatoes, 2 cloves garlic, ½ teaspoon Italian seasoning

 - Layer 2 pieces of mozzarella and 2-3 slices of roma tomato on each piece of chicken (or as many as it takes to cover the chicken).8 slices fresh mozzarella cheese, 10 slices Roma tomato